-T-bone car accidents are among the most dangerous types, making up an estimated 20% of traffic-related deaths, according to the NHTSA.
-If you or a loved one has been injured in a T-bone accident, get in touch with a North Las Vegas T-bone accident lawyer as soon as possible.
+According to the NHTSA, T-bone car accidents are among the most dangerous types, making up an estimated 20% of traffic-related deaths.
+If you or a loved one has been injured in a T-bone accident, get in touch with a North Las Vegas T-bone car accident lawyer as soon as possible.

 A qualified car accident lawyer can help you make the case that the other person was at fault, which can allow you to collect significant compensation that you can use for medical expenses, property damage repairs, and more.